Dave Simon and Fred Garcia, are actively practising 10th Planet Jiu-Jitsu so it was time to write this article: 10th Planet Belt System Explained.

 The Global Reach of 10th Planet Jiu-Jitsu

-10th Planet Jiu-Jitsu has over 100 schools worldwide that follow the 10th Planet Belt System and offer a unique training system.
+10th Planet Jiu-Jitsu has over 100 schools worldwide that follow the 10th Planet Belt System, offering a unique training system.
 Its academies can be found in various countries.

 • Australia